The Honey fungus (genus Armillaria) is a partially edible grouping of fungi that includes more than…

-Seal the bag so no air comes through and put in a warm place (between 18-25C) if you are growing pink or golden oysters or a cooler place (below 18C) if you are growing blue or King oysters.
+Seal the bag so no air comes through and put in a warm place heated at between 64 to 77 F (18 to 25C) if you are growing pink or golden oysters or a cooler place below 64F (18C) if you are growing blue or King oysters.
 Check the bag after 2 days to ensure no pools of water are trapped (drain any water which accumulates).

 Wait for the spawn to fertilize:

-Reseal the bag and wait for 3-4 weeks (pink and golden oysters) or 4-6 weeks (blue and king oysters) for the spawn to fertilize and the first tiny mushrooms to pop up.
-After about 7-8 weeks, you should see the spawn fully fertilized.
+Reseal the bag and wait for 3 to 4 weeks (pink and golden oysters) or 4 to 6 weeks (blue and king oysters) for the spawn to fertilize and the first tiny mushrooms to pop up.
+After about 7 to 8 weeks, you should see the spawn fully fertilized.

 Let the growth continue:

-Open the outer plastic bag containing the colony and expose it in a light place so that the mushrooms can flourish.
+Open the outer plastic bag containing the colony and expose it in a place that is well-lit in order that the mushrooms can flourish.
 Spray the walls of the bag (not the mushrooms directly) with water to provide enough moisture for the mushrooms to grow.

 Harvest the mushrooms: